nuxt-community/nuxtent-module/docs/content/Configuration.md

    ]
  }
 }
 ```

 *Note: If you are using Nuxtent for a static site, there is a temporary limitations with using `getAll`.
 See [here](https://github.com/nuxt-community/nuxtent/issues/22) for more details*

+#### Content url path considerations

+It is important to notice that the complete content path will be prefixed by the Nuxt page's parent route.

+For example:
+* In `pages/_posts`, the content path would not be prefixed since it is a top level dynamic route.
+* In `pages/guide/_slug`, the content path would be prefixed by '/guide' since it is a nested dynamic route.

+Thus, when [fetching content](/usage#fetching-content), you must use Nuxt's `route.path` or `route.params` appropriately to grab the content's permalink.

 #### Nuxt Route Naming Conventions